DaemonLee/ellis/README.md

 # ellis
-An SteamXIRC bot for CreepsUTrust PLC.
+A SteamXIRC bot for CreepsUTrust PLC.